 On the other hand, if you’re requesting the deletion of a portion of work, that’s a deductive change order.
 Unlike the additive change order, a deductive change will more likely result in a reduction of costs and could even shave some time off the project schedule.

 Change orders are a critical part of the change control process.
-They’re also often part of a process that begins with a request for information (RFI), which is a document that responds to any questions that may arise over the course of executing a construction project.
-It is used to clarify something or ask for additional information.
-This can often lead to a change in the contract, which will then trigger the change order form.
+They’re also often part of a process that begins with a request for information (RFI), which is a document that responds to any questions that may arise throughout the execution of a construction project.
+It’s used to clarify something or ask for additional information.
+This can often lead to a change in the contract, which then triggers the change order form.

 ProjectManager has a library of blog posts and tutorial videos that focus on every aspect of project management, including dozens of free project management templates, including our change order form template.